Intellectual Property Policy

 - We cannot process a copyright claim that is not submitted by the owner of the copyright or its designated agent.
 This is because we have no way of knowing whether the contributor who published the content you are reporting has received proper permission from the owner to use the content.
 We will ask you to provide an electronic signature to confirm that you are the copyright owner or have authority to represent the copyright owner (including if the copyright owner is an organisation).

 - Your copyright claim has to be sufficiently substantiated for us be able to address it.
 This means:

 - You provide sufficient information for us to contact you, including your full legal name, an email address, physical address, and (optional) telephone number.

-- If you are filing a report on behalf of an organization, you include the name of the organization and your relationship to the organization.
+- If you are filing a report on behalf of an organisation, you include the name of the organisation and your relationship to the organisation.

 - You precisely identify the original copyrighted material or, if multiple copyrighted works are covered in your notification, you provide a sufficiently representative list of such original material (such as a URL where the material is located);